NotAShelf/microfetch/README.md

 Contributions that help improve performance in specific areas of Microfetch are welcome.
 Though, prepare to be bombarded with questions.

+## Hacking

+A Nix flake is provided. `nix develop` to get started.
+Direnv users may simply run `direnv allow` to get started.

+Non-nix users will need `cargo` and `gcc` installed on their system, see `Cargo.toml` for available release profiles.

 ## License